2011 FIFA Club World Cup final: Summary

 In the first half, Barcelona were extremely dominant.
 Messi and Thiago forced saves from Santos goalkeeper Rafael Cabral in the 12th minute.
 Messi then scored with a chip over Cabral in the 17th minute.
 Seven minutes later, Xavi scored a second with a strike from just inside the penalty area.
 Santos came back with a short-range effort by Borges that was saved by Barcelona 'keeper Víctor Valdés, before Cesc Fàbregas hit the post two minutes later and then scored Barcelona's third goal just before the half ended.

 In the second half, Santos improved and teenage star Neymar finally had a chance for Santos in the 57th minute when he was one-on-one with Valdés, but the shot was saved.
-Barcelona's Dani Alves hit the post in the 79th minute, before Messi rounded the goalkeeper in the 82nd minute to cap the scoring with his second goal.
+Barcelona's Dani Alves hit the post in the 79th minute before Messi rounded Rafael in the 82nd minute to cap the scoring with his second goal.